Workers API Reference¶

 return x ** 2

-# Call like a function (returns future)
+# Call like a function -> actually calls worker.submit()

 future = process_item(10)